Toll Free 1.800.292.6286 [email protected]

-Reduce budget waste, sample waste, and risk in your spray drying process.
+Reduce budget waste, sample waste, and risk in your spray drying process with the worlds most precise laboratory spray dryer.

-Yamato lab-scale spray dryers objectively outperform other manufacturers in every way that matters in your workplace.
+Yamato lab spray dryers objectively outperform other manufacturers in every way that matters in your workplace.

 You’ll save budget, waste or lose less sample, spend less on repairs and increase process uptime, create better products, and do better work.